elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/data-types.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> nothingness or empty, but not equal undefined</div><br />
-  <div><strong>Technical Response:</strong> It is a special value that represents “nothing”, “empty” or “value unknown”.
+  <div><strong>Technical Response:</strong> It is a unique value that represents “nothing”, “empty” or “value unknown”.
 It is not a representation of a value that has not to be defined, non-existing, or a null pointer like other programming languages.
   </div>
   </div>
 </details>